-This is helpful if an application spans across a set of services, or when idling multiples services in conjunction with a script in order to idle applications in bulk.
+This is helpful if an application spans across a set of services within a project, or when idling multiple services in conjunction with a script in order to idle multiple applications in bulk within the same project.

-Create a file containing a list of the services, each on their own line.
+Create a text file containing a list of the services, each on their own line.

 Idle the services using the